cloud66/help-old/_posts/add-ins/2013-09-26-one-click-database-backup.md

 <div class="notice">
     <h3>Important</h3>
     <p>
 	The backup cost is calculated and rounded up on a daily basis.
+In order for backups to work, you are required to have twice as much space on your server as your backup consumes.
     </p>
 </div>